manwithplan/theFrankenstein/README.md

 The gamestate is extracted in theVision module, where the game screen is located, analyzed and a detection is made based an the combination of several different detection algorhithms combined.

+## Installation
+- Running this app requires a running version of **Elite: Dangerous**
+- Clone the repository and install the dependencies with `requirements.txt`
+- Run `app.py` to execute the script.

 **[Back to top](#table-of-contents)**